UK police officer pleads guilty to Sarah Everard's murder | Law-Order

 - United Kingdom

-Prosecutor Tom Little said the officer had never met Everard before kidnapping her from London's South Circular road and they were "total strangers".
+Prosecutor Tom Little said the officer had never met Everard prior to kidnapping her from London's South Circular road and they were "total strangers".
 Judge Adrian Fulford said Couzens had previously only given an entirely false account of events, an elaborate story involving an eastern European gang.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)